rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 ## ECOG E2100

 Trial E2100 was an open-label, randomised, active controlled, multicentre clinical trial evaluating bevacizumab in combination with paclitaxel for locally recurrent or metastatic breast cancer in patients who had not previously received chemotherapy for locally recurrent and metastatic disease.
-Patients were randomised to paclitaxel alone (90 mg/m 2 intravenously over 1 hour once weekly for three out of four weeks) or in combination with bevacizumab (10 mg/kg intravenous infusion every two weeks).
+Patients were randomised to paclitaxel alone (90 mg/m 2 intravenous over 1 hour once weekly for three out of four weeks) or in combination with bevacizumab (10 mg/kg intravenous infusion every two weeks).
 Prior hormonal therapy for the treatment of metastatic disease was allowed.
 Adjuvant taxane therapy was allowed only if it was completed at least 12 months prior to trial entry.
 Of the 722 patients in the trial, the majority of patients had HER2-negative disease (90%), with a small number of patients with unknown (8%) or confirmed HER2-positive status (2%), who had previously been treated with or were considered unsuitable for trastuzumab therapy.
 Furthermore, 65% of patients had received adjuvant chemotherapy including 19% prior taxanes and 49% prior anthracyclines.
 Patients with central nervous system metastases, including previously treated or resected brain lesions, were excluded.

 In trial E2100, patients were treated until disease progression.
 In situations where early discontinuation of chemotherapy was required, treatment with bevacizumab as a single agent continued until disease progression.
 The patient characteristics were similar across the trial arms.
 The primary endpoint of this trial was PFS, based on trial investigators' assessment of disease progression.
 In addition, an independent review of the primary endpoint was also conducted.
 The results of this trial are presented in Table 10.